marcbenedi/marcbenedi.github.io/content/post/mergerfs/index.md

 ### SSH from where you run the script

-The script orchestrates every node by SSHing into it (`ssh -o ConnectTimeout=5 <node> bash <<EOF ...
-EOF`), so the host you launch it from needs to be able to SSH into every cluster node **without a password prompt**.
+The script orchestrates every node by SSHing into it and running a small bash payload on the remote side, so the host you launch it from needs to be able to SSH into every cluster node **without a password prompt**.
+(When it works on several nodes in parallel it reuses a single shared SSH connection per node via `ControlMaster`/`ControlPersist`, and runs in `BatchMode` so a stalled auth prompt fails fast instead of hanging invisibly.)
 In practice that means:

 - **Key-based auth** set up to all nodes (an `ssh-agent` with your key loaded, or a key without a passphrase).
 The script doesn't handle interactive password entry — it'll just hang.
 - **Hostnames resolvable** by the names that come back from `sinfo` / `scontrol show hostnames`.
 If your SLURM short hostnames aren't directly DNS-resolvable, add an entry per node in `~/.ssh/config`: